Things To Do FAQ

 What is the discount policy for senior citizens, blind and disabled citizens?

-South Carolina residents who are at least 65 years of age, legally blind or disabled, qualify for certain rate reductions.
+South Carolina residents who are at least 65 years of age, legally blind or 100% disabled, qualify for certain rate reductions.
 Proof of age or disability is required.
-These qualifying residents receive 35% off admission fees, camping, picnic shelters, golf greens fees and fishing pier admission.
+These qualifying residents receive 35% off admission, camping, picnic shelters, golf and fishing pier admission.
 In order to receive the camping discount, qualifying individuals MUST occupy the site reserved.
-Also these qualifying residents may purchase a Palmetto Passport for $37.50 (50% off) for admission to all state parks for the period of one year.
+Also these qualifying residents may purchase a Palmetto Passport for $37.50 (50% off) for admission to all state parks, or the Inland Passport for $25, for the period of one year.
 There are NO rate reductions for lodging, building or meeting facility rentals, leased facilities, resale items or equipment rentals.

 Are pets allowed in state parks?